Resources and tips for Gender and Culture in MENA.

 - Create a personal JSTOR account (for instructions, go to the Student Information course in itslearning and open the library folder).

-- Familiarize yourself with JSTOR’s My Lists feature, valuable for long-term projects.
+- Familiarize yourself with JSTOR’s My Workspace feature, valuable for long-term projects.

 - Customize the settings in your Google Scholar account (use an active email):

 - Activate saving of citations to My Library

 - Explore Metrics feature (and labels if you wish to use those)